COVID-19 FAQ for Santa Fe

 If you’re on the meal plan, please use your ID card to purchase your meal.
 If you’re not on the meal plan but want to eat at the Coffee Shop, you are welcome to pay using cash or credit card.
 Students on a meal plan who choose to swipe for a second time at lunch will be provided a prepared to-go meal for dinner.

 The SAC is closed until further notice.

-The library is closed for spring break and will not reopen until further notice.
-Students were urged to check out their materials before leaving on spring break; in addition they have access to the library through online resources.
-They may email with questions or requests.
+The library is closed until further notice.
+In addition to their access to the library through online resources, they may email with questions or requests.

 Mail and packages will be available to students in the mail room Monday through Friday from 9 a.m. to noon.
 Students who are not on campus should refrain from having packages and mail sent to the college until further notice.

 The following changes are being made with respect to services: